erjank/teaching/extras.md

 A key part of effecting change is to convince people that what you're doing is actually having a positive impact.
-That turns out to be surprisingly hard[^3] for free-range programming workshops:
+That turns out to be surprisingly hard for free-range programming workshops:

 1.  *Ask learners if the workshop was useful.* Study after study has shown that there is no correlation between how highly learners